 The Benefits of L-Carinitine

 Shortly after that, another L-carnitine study appeared in the journal Mayo Clinic Proceedings.
 Researchers reviewed 13 controlled trials and concluded that benefits of L-carnitine supplementation include reductions in all causes of mortality, angina symptoms and ventricular arrhythmias following a heart attack.
-The study acknowledged L-carnitine’s abilitytoin limit infarct size, stabilize heart cell membranes and improve compromised cellular energy metabolism.
+The study acknowledged L-carnitine’s ability to stabilize heart cell membranes and improve compromised cellular energy metabolism.

 This study made good sense to me.
 It confirmed my own clinical findings and reminded me of an Italian study I reported on in 2007, which showed that centenarians who supplemented with L-carnitine had significant improvements in energy, muscle mass and mental function—plus, less fatigue and fat mass.